JimDesu/basis-lang/spec.md

 The bare additive form `?[+]` is well-formed: it admits whatever callees emit, with no command-specific additions.
 The empty restrictive form `?[]` remains a static error (per the rule above).

-A class method's failure set must be uniform across all witnesses.
-At a class-dispatched call, the typechecker knows the class and the method but not the witness; the failure set must therefore be a property of the (class, method) pair, not of the witness.
-A witness's implementation may emit any subset of the class-declared set; emitting a message outside the set is a static error.
-A class method declared additive (e.g., `.decl ?[+ Net] traverse: ?<T> f`) propagates the callable parameter's set uniformly across witnesses, with the substitution happening per call site.
+A concept method's failure set must be uniform across all witnesses.
+At a concept-dispatched call, the typechecker knows the concept and the method but not the witness; the failure set must therefore be a property of the (concept, method) pair, not of the witness.
+A witness's implementation may emit any subset of the concept-declared set; emitting a message outside the set is a static error.
+A concept method declared additive (e.g., `.decl ?[+ Net] traverse: ?<T> f`) propagates the callable parameter's set uniformly across witnesses, with the substitution happening per call site.

 ### 4.10 Re-Failing